 Why hasn’t this wound healed?
-Maybe you need to review some rules below!

-The ADA (American Diabetic Association) has guidelines for how often diabetic patients should be seen by a podiatrist for preventative foot checks.
+The American Diabetic Association has guidelines for how often diabetic patients should visit a podiatrist for preventative foot checks.
 Most people don’t know this, but our podiatrists at Kansas City Foot and Ankle know the ADA guidelines well!
-We will get you an appointment scheduled according to your diabetic foot risks.
-This will help to aid in avoiding diabetic foot and ankle complications.
+Routine foot care will help to aid in avoiding diabetic foot and ankle complications.
 If you have a diabetic wound or any type of foot or ankle wound, please call us at 816-943-1111.
 By seeking medical attention from one of our trained podiatrists, you lower the chance of complications and reduce the risk of amputations due to complications from foot wounds!